-An option may not be granted under the ESOP if, immediately following its grant, the shares to be received on exercise of the option, when aggregated with the number of shares which would be issued if each unvested option granted under the ESOP or any other employee incentive scheme of the Company were to vest and be exercised and the number of shares issued in the previous 3 years under the ESOP or any other employee incentive scheme of grant (or any varied limit if permitted under the Corporations Act 2001, ASX Listing Rules and ASIC instruments).
+An option may not be granted under the ESOP if, immediately following its grant, the shares to be received on exercise of the option, when aggregated with the number of shares which would be issued if each unvested option granted under the ESOP or any other employee incentive scheme of the Company were to vest and be exercised and the number of shares issued in the previous 3 years under the ESOP or any other employee incentive scheme of the Company were to vest and be exercised and the number of shares issued in the previous 3 years under the ESOP or any other employee incentive scheme of the Company, exceeds 5% of the total number of issued shares at the time of grant (or any varied limit if permitted under the Corporations Act 2001, ASX Listing Rules and ASIC instruments).
 Certain offers of options may be excluded from calculation as permitted under Class Order 14/1000, including excluded offers under section 708 of the Corporations Act 2001 and offers under a disclosure document.